Custom Event Setup

 Governing principle

-Orthodontic aligner printing is a multivariable, application-driven process.
-Final device performance depends on the complete material–printer–process–post-processing system and must be validated by the user.
+Orthodontic aligner manufacturing is a multivariable, workflow-dependent process.
+Final device performance, extractable profile and stability depend on the complete material–printer–process–post-processing–thermoforming system and must be validated by the legal manufacturer.